• Places We’ve Been

 By all means, if your area allows outdoor exercise, it is strongly recommended.
 Exercise and Mother Nature are a powerful combination.
 Plus, you can take outdoor exercise with you when you travel again.

 One of my favorites websites is DoYogaWithMe.
-As of April, 2020, they offer two free months.
-Afterwards, you can continue with their free content or subscribe to use the full website.
+The site offers a number of free classes or for $13.99/mo or $108.99/yr you can subscribe to use all the content.
 Along with Yoga, this site also offers Pilates, both of which are scaled for beginners to advanced.

 Another favorite is Kira Stokes.
 This site is $14.99/mo but I pack her Kira Stokes workout bands and get a good workout while traveling.
 Whatever you choose, have fun with this.
 Just go to Youtube or Google “free exercise classes online” and try them out.
 For information on how to stay fit once traveling resumes, check out our post Fitness while Traveling.